How Much Should You Borrow?

 - Review the direct costs for your program (those actually paid to EVMS) -- remember that mandatory fees are charged in the first term each year.

 - Deduct your other resources (not just financial aid) -- family support, savings, employer contribution?
-Include those here.
+Include those here in your calculation.

-- Deduct financial aid, most favorable first (aid disbursed equally by term)
+- Deduct financial aid, most favorable first (remember all aid is disbursed equally by number of terms in the academic year)

-- Grants or scholarships, if offered [you must notify the Office of Financial Aid of all outside scholarships]
+- Grants or scholarships, if offered [you are required by federal regulation to notify EVMS Financial Aid of all outside scholarships]

-- Direct Unsubsidized Stafford Loan (remember to allow for 1.051% origination fee) - if this covers your needs, STOP - see #6
+- Direct Unsubsidized Stafford Loan (remember to allow for 1.072% origination fee - NOTE fees will change as of October 1, 2014) - if this covers your needs, STOP - see #6

-- Before the beginning of the academic year, you must use the active acceptance process in your award notice.
-NEW for 2014-15, you will be able to use the online process to accept, reduce or decline aid prior to the beginning of the term.
-In either year, to change your loan after the beginning of the term, you must use a loan change or increase form either of which is available under Forms & Links on this site.
+- Before the beginning of the academic year, you must visit your EVMS Online Financial Aid System to accept, reduce or decline aid prior to the beginning of the term.
+After your initial online action, to change your loan you must use a loan decrease or increase form either of which is available under Forms & Links on this site.

 If your calculation is greater than the Grad PLUS listed, you need to revisit your budget and trim expenses.
 Your educational funds are to pay for: